 What is food cost percentage?

-Food cost percentage is the ratio of the cost of food inventory to the amount of revenue it generates.
+Food cost percentage is the ratio of the cost of food inventory to the revenue.

 Why is food cost important?

-Food and beverage is one of the largest expenses next to payroll in the restaurant industry.
+Food and beverage is one of the largest expenses next to payroll on a restaurant's balance sheet.
 It costs a lot to buy the inventory to sell, and proper tracking and management of your food costs can help ensure you're ending the month or year in the black.
 It also plays a key factor in pricing your menu.
 52% of restaurant professionals named high operating and food costs as one of their top challenges, according to Toast's 2019 Restaurant Success Report.

 How to Calculate it

 Remember the Cost of Goods Sold formula?
 Time to break that out again.
 It's one of the most important numbers to have on hand for many calculations.
 That number, divided by your revenue is your food cost percentage.

 For example, let's say your total food cost is $10,000 for the month, and you generate $30,000 in revenue.
 That places your food cost percentage at 30%.